-The ones I’m sharing today are cooked in a simple, but fool-proof tomato sauce that has a savoury and flavour from paprika.
+The ones I’m sharing today are cooked in a simple, but fool-proof tomato sauce.
+Boil them, then add to a frying pan with the rest of the ingredients, and you’re good to go.
 Cannellini beans are added for extra protein and a bit of a baked bean, full English vibe.
 Then, we serve everything with panfried garlic mushrooms and a side salad to get in some greens first thing in the morning.
 I mean, why go out to a restaurant and spend extra $$ when you can make something this good at home?!

 How to make vegan skillet potatoes

 We start by boiling the potatoes for 10-15 minutes until they’re fully cooked, which also gives us plenty of time to prepare the garlic mushrooms..
 Keep in mind that these aren’t supposed to be crunchy skillet potatoes.
-Let them fall apart slightly and combine with the sauce, but not to the extent that they turn mashed, lol.
+Let them fall apart slightly and combine with the sauce, but not to the extent that they turn into mashed potatoes.

-Once the potatoes are ready, add them to a skillet (you can use coconut or olive oil if you want, but I keep this recipe oil-free) with paprika, onion granules and Himalayan pink salt.
+Once the potatoes are ready, add them to a skillet with paprika, garlic salt and cumin.
 Then, lower the heat and stir in pre-cooked/canned cannellini beans and canned tomatoes.
-I like to add agave nectar and rice vinegar for extra flavour.
+I like to add some brown rice miso paste and lemon juice for extra flavour.
 After that, just continue cooking and stirring for 7-8 minutes until the sauce has evaporated slightly and thickened.

 Easy garlic mushrooms